 Speed - does this focus quickly and reliably in the conditions I need it for?

-Price - is the price worth it or should it be spent on living and travelling?
+Price - is the price worth it or should it be spent on living and travel?

 Zenit 12XP - a mechanical film camera made in the USSR.

-Nikon TC-14E Teleconverter - a 1.4x teleconverter that I use with 300mm lenses to create a 420mm lens.
+Nikon TC-14E Teleconverter - a 1.4x teleconverter that I use with 300mm lenses to produce a 420mm focal length.